LudmilaAmriou/DataCamp_projects/README.md

 We  will use keras, scikit-learn, scikit-image, and numpy, among other popular Python libraries.
 This project is the third part of a series of projects that walk through working with image data, building classifiers using traditional techniques, and leveraging the power of deep learning for computer vision.

+## 13th project: Arctic Penguin Exploration: Unraveling Clusters in the Icy Domain with K-means clustering
+Unsupervised learning is a critical task in machine learning, and it plays a significant role in this project.
+The objective is to delve into the information about penguins by utilizing **unsupervised learning techniques** on a thoughtfully curated dataset.
+By conducting thorough data exploration, extracting meaningful features, and employing advanced algorithms, this project aims to uncover concealed patterns, clusters, and relationships that exist within the dataset.
+I have already implemented a K-means model using **R** but Python is more Fun!